 If you don’t have a large yard, no worries—container gardening to the rescue!
 If you’re growing in pots, place them in protected areas in case of strong wind so they won’t topple over.
 Consider putting your organic container garden somewhere that’s convenient to the kitchen, too.
 An herb garden right outside the kitchen door, for example, makes dinner prep a breeze.
 Just make sure you use the right size pot for whatever you’re planting in your organic garden.

 2. Use Great Soil

 For a container garden, use potting mix designed for containers.
 It’s lighter and drains better than garden soil, allowing water and nutrients to easily reach the plant’s roots.
-Nature’s Care® Organic and Natural Potting Mix does just that, plus it helps protect against over- and under-watering.
+Miracle-Gro® Performance Organics® All Purpose Container Mix does just that, plus it contains lots of organic matter in the form of aged compost.
 Make sure your pots have drainage holes, too, because few vegetables or herbs like having “wet feet.”